Ice (2018 film): Plot

 The life of Nadya Lapshina (Aglaya Tarasova), a humble girl from the city of Irkutsk, Nadya Lapshina always dreamed of being a figure skater, but had problems with coordination and balance, which is why the famous children's coach Irina Sergeyevna Shatalina (Mariya Aronova) refused to take her as a student, contrary to the faith and persuasion of Nadya's mother.

 Nadya begins to live with her aunt Margosha, who sells bananas.
 Margosha treats her niece well and takes care of her as she can, but does not share the late sister's opinion about Nadya's potential.
 However, the girl does not give up and in the end shows such perseverance that Irina Shatalina decides to take her.

 Nadya Lapshina begins to live in a boarding school at the local sports palace and learn the basics and subtleties of figure skating.
 At first, nothing comes out of her, but determination and good learning take their toll and Nadya becomes the best student of the boarding school.
 As a result, Irina Shatalina nominates her as a candidate for children's figure competitions held throughout the country.
 Another girl, who was the best before Nadya, tries to sabotage her performance by blunting her skates, but Nadya carries out the impossible and even performs dull-class dance on blunt blades.

 Years pass.
 Nadya Lapshina has matured and became one of the most famous figure skaters in the country.
 She is invited to go to the big leagues, having tried on the role of a partner of the famous skater Vladimir Borisovich 'Vova' Leonov (Miloš Biković).
 At first, Nadya refuses, not wanting to leave her beloved coach, but Irina Shatalina, having fallen in love with Nadya as a daughter and wishing her advancement, tells her that her mother deceived her, saying that Irina discerned talent in her as a child.
 Nadya is upset, but decides to take a chance and eventually gets a place.
 Soon, he and Vova Leonov begin to live together and he even thinks of proposing to her.
 However, during the next performance, a catastrophe occurs: Vova accidentally drops Nadya and she hits so hard when she falls that she breaks the spine and becomes disabled.
 She closes herself from depression and stops communicating with everyone.

-In the capital, she fails to recover, and she returns to her aunt and uncle, who is confined to a wheelchair.
+In the capital, she fails to recover, and she returns to her aunt and uncle, who uses a wheelchair.
 Irina Shatalina, learning about the troubles of her former student, decides to help her.
 Meanwhile, in the local hockey team, striker Alexander Arkadyevich 'Sasha' Gorin (Alexander Petrov) has a conflict with a friend, because of which he is suspended from the game.
 Irina offers him a deal: he will help Nadya restore spirit, and Irina will help him return to the team.
 Sasha Gorin pretends to agree, but at first he tries to cheat, seeing that Nadya is completely crushed and does not see a chance to recover.
 However, Irina quickly exposes him, and he begins to act for real.